-• During the initial 14 day period patients should remain in the cohort area as much as is practical and avoid contact with other patients in the hospital
+• During the initial 14 day period people should remain in the cohort area as much as is practical and avoid contact with other people in the hospital

-• Staff caring for patients in the cohort areas should apply Standard Precautions plus face mask.
+• Staff caring for people in the cohort areas should apply Standard Precautions plus face mask.

-• Where patients leave the cohort room for therapy or other reasons then they should not mix with patients from other areas.
+• Where people leave the cohort room for therapy or other reasons then they should not mix with people from other areas.
 Group therapy activities can be arranged for members of the same cohort.

 • Each cohort area should have designated bathing and toilet facilities where practical to do so.
-Where this is not practical the bathing and toilet facilities should be shared with the lowest possible number of other patients.
+Where this is not practical the bathing and toilet facilities should be shared with the lowest possible number of other people.

-• All patients should be monitored twice daily for symptoms of COVID-19
+• All people in the cohort area should be monitored twice daily for symptoms of COVID-19

-• Patients should be advised not to share personal items, including food/drink.
+• People in the cohort area should be advised not to share personal items, including food/drink.

-• Please note that cohorting may not be appropriate for mobile patients with behavioural challenges
+• Please note that cohorting may not be appropriate for mobile people with behavioural challenges

-• Patients should remain in their cohort area (in so far as is practical) until 14 days have elapsed.
-If patients in the cohort area are not all admitted on the same day then the 14 days for all patients should commence on the date that the last patient to the cohort area was admitted.

-• At the end of the fourteen days patients may remain together or can transfer to other areas of the facility.
+• People should remain in their cohort area (in so far as is practical) until 14 days have elapsed.
+If people in the cohort area are not all admitted on the same day then the 14 days for all people in the cohort should commence on the date that the last person joined the cohort. • At the end of the 14 days people in the cohort may remain together or can transfer to other areas of the facility.